TechnicJelle/CMGT_GraduationReport/report.typ

 - *(Game) Console:* Specialized computer that is designed to run games, and usually has a custom, proprietary GPU API that you have to sign an NDA to get access to.
 - *Operating System:* Software that manages the hardware and software resources of a computer, and provides services for computer programs.
 Examples are Windows, macOS, Linux, Android, and iOS.
 - *Paradigm:* Style/way of doing things.
+- *Render-graph:* Way of organizing that puts things in a graph structure, where each node represents a rendering operation, and the edges represent dependencies between them.
+- *Scene-graph:* Way of organizing that puts things in a tree structure.
 - *Ray tracing:* Method of rendering that simulates light bounces in a very realistic way.
 It is very computationally expensive, but can produce very realistic images.
 Many modern GPUs have dedicated hardware support for it, which makes it much faster.